itsnwa/front-end-starter-kit/README.md

 ### Run local development server

-Run `$ gulp` to start the server, a browser window automatically launches on `localhost:3000`
+Run `$ gulp` to start the server, a new browser window/tab automatically opens on `localhost:3000`

 ### Folder structure